derekwolpert/InvestChest/README.md

 ## Overview

-InvestChest was completed as a part of the Winter 2020 assessment for the New York Tech Talent Pipeline.
+InvestChest was completed as a part of the Winter 2020 assessment for the NYC Tech Talent Pipeline.
 The given instructions were to build a full-stack web-based stock portfolio application where users can purchase stock based on values fetched from a third-party API.
 The specifics regarding functionality (e.g. user registration, sign-in, purchase forms, portfolio and transaction page, etc.) were detailed ahead of time, as were rough design and styling guidelines (including the wireframe mockups included below).
 Otherwise, I was free to utilize tools best fit for the task.

 Technologies used include <b>MERN (MongoDB, Express.js, React, Node.js) stack, Redux, Webpack, Sass, CSS3, HTML5, Recharts</b> and the third-party <b>IEX Cloud</b> finance API.
 InvestChest is deployed within a <b>Docker Container</b> through <b>Amazon Web Services</b>.